-Term 27.
+Term 32.
 Maximum Obligation

-The maximum obligation of DOE for this Award is the total "Funds Obligated" as stated in Block 13 of the Assistance Agreement to this Award.
-Additional Federal funding is contingent upon (1) Recipient's demonstrated substantial progress towards meeting the objectives of the Award; (2) availability of Federal funds appropriated by Congress for the purpose of this program; and (3) the availability of future-year budget authority.
+The maximum obligation of DOE for this award is the total "Funds Obligated" as stated in Block 13 of the Assistance Agreement to this award.
+Additional federal funding is contingent upon (1) recipient's demonstrated substantial progress towards meeting the objectives of the award; (2) availability of federal funds appropriated by Congress for the purpose of this program; and (3) the availability of future-year budget authority.

-Term 28.
+Term 33.
 Funding of Budget Periods

-EERE has obligated funding as shown in Block 13 of the Assistance Agreement for completion of the Project.
-However, only the Federal share of costs associated with the current Period of Performance is available for work performed by the Recipient.
-The Federal share of costs is shown on Attachment 3.
+DOE has obligated funding as shown in Block 13 of the Assistance Agreement for completion of the Project.
+However, only the federal share of costs associated with the current Period of Performance is available for work performed by the recipient.
+The federal share of costs is shown on Attachment 3.
 The current Period of Performance is shown in Block 7 of the Assistance Agreement.

-The remainder of funding is contingent upon: (1) availability of Federal funds appropriated by Congress for the purpose of this program; (2) the availability of future-year budget authority; (3) Recipient's technical progress compared to the Milestone Summary Table stated in Attachment 1 to this Award; (4) Recipient's submittal of required reports; (5) Recipient's compliance with the terms and conditions of the Award; (6) EERE's Go/No-Go decision; (7) the Recipient's submission of a continuation application; and (8) written approval of the continuation application by the Contracting Officer.
+The remainder of funding is contingent upon the following:

+- 1. availability of federal funds appropriated by Congress for the purpose of this program; - 2. the availability of future-year budget authority; - recipient's technical progress compared to the Milestone Summary Table stated in Attachment 1 to this award; - 4. recipient's submittal of required reports; - 5. recipient's compliance with the terms and conditions of the award; - 6. the recipient's submission of a continuation application; - 7. written approval of the continuation application by the Grants Officer; and - 8.
+DOE's Go/No-Go decision.

-In the event that the Recipient does not submit a continuation application for subsequent Budget Periods, or EERE disapproves a continuation application for subsequent Budget Periods, the maximum EERE liability to the Recipient is the funds that are available for the current approved Budget Period(s).
-In such event, EERE reserves the right to de-obligate any remaining Federal funds.
+In the event that the recipient does not submit a continuation application for subsequent Budget Periods, or DOE disapproves a continuation application for subsequent Budget Periods, the maximum DOE liability to the recipient is the funds that are available for the current approved Budget Period(s).
+In such event, DOE reserves the right to deobligate any remaining federal funds.

-Term 29.
+Term 34.
 Continuation Application and Funding